jon-engelbert/webapptest/README.md

 , Then the person's contact information is displayed

 * As a user
-, I'd like to a listing of the address/phone of the entire phonebook , In order to print out a directory.
+, I'd like to get a listing of the address/phone of the entire phonebook , In order to print out a directory.

 * Given the phonebook